-Quadratic constraints on the portfolio are not officially supported, but can be imposed.
+Quadratic constraints on the portfolio are not officially supported, but some can be imposed.
 Quadratic constraints on the trade are not possible.

 The acceptance of more than one variance means that trade.optimizer and random.portfolio can be tricked into allowing quadratic constraints on the portfolio.
+However, general constraints are not possible - only ones where the matrix is symmetric (because the algorithm speeds computations by assuming the variance is symmetric).